-This is a hybrid course with the lecture component delivered online through the TC Online LMS (Moodle elearn system) and a traditional laboratory that meets on campus three hours per week.
-You must maintain enrollment and successfully complete the laboratory in order to receive a passing grade for this course.
+This is a hybrid course with the lecture component delivered online through the TC Online LMS (Moodle elearn system).

+A laboratory that meets on campus on selected Friday mornings is strongly recommended and encouraged for all students BIOL 1108.

 The lecture method will be used.
-However, the student will be required to participate in online "thread" discussions, and complete a 10 question multiple choice progress check and a lesson quiz each week during the semester.
-In addition, all four (4) lecture unit exams are taken online and the student is permitted to use the textbook and any notes needed.
+However, the student will be required to participate in online "thread" discussions, and complete a multiple choice progress check and a lesson quiz each week during the semester.
+In addition, four (4) lecture unit exams are taken online and the student is permitted to use the textbook and any notes needed.
 Each unit exam is made available for students to take Monday through Friday (5 days).
 All course content is delivered through a cooperative arrangement between the Dallas Community College District and Texarkana College via the LMS TC website: https://elearn.texarkanacollege.edu/